ongaunjie1/YOLOv8-streamlit-app/README.md

 * An object/segmentation detection app created using streamlit.
 Refer below for all the features of the app
 * Model used: https://github.com/ultralytics/ultralytics
 * App link: https://yolov8-app.streamlit.app/
+* NOTE: The streamlit app might not work if the GitLFS's free bandwidth exceeds 1 gb.

 # App Features
 * Object **detection/segmentation** using pre-trained yoloV8 model (trained on Open Images V7 dataset with 600 distinct classes) , refer to openimages.txt for the list of objects detectable using the base model